Simply click on the Favourite Button to add a design into your Favourite

 It's not surprising that many valued clients have built four, five and even six Hickinbotham homes.

 Being South Australian, Hickinbotham has intimate knowledge of local building conditions, as well as finance, design, land, soil types, and other building considerations.
-With South Australia's best range of villa, courtyard, traditional and two storey homes, Hickinbotham offers an unmatched range of more than 300 designs.
+We incorporate design principles perfected over 70 years of industry experience into South Australia's finest selection of villa, courtyard, and family homes.

 Some of South Australia's most skilled tradespeople work for Hickinbotham, with many having been part of the team for more than 30 years.
 When you build with Hickinbotham, you’ll be associating with some of the most experienced and revered tradespeople and designers in the country.